Azure/azure-functions-templates/Functions.Templates/Templates-v2/EventHubTrigger-Python/eventhub_trigger_template.md

 - The function application is defined and named `app`.
 - Confirm that the parameters within the trigger reflect values that correspond with your storage account.
 - The name of the file must be `function_app.py`.
 - If you are using SDK-Type Bindings, make sure to include `azurefunctions-extensions-bindings-eventhub` in your `requirements.txt` file.
+Visit [SDK Binding Types for Event Hub](https://aka.ms/functions-sdk-eventhub-python) for more information on how to use SDK-Type Bindings in your app.

 Note that Event Hub output bindings are also supported in Azure Functions.
 To learn more, see [Azure Event Hubs trigger and bindings for Azure Functions](https://aka.ms/azure-function-binding-event-hubs)